Module 2 Quick Field Guide

 3D Gaussian Splat / 3DGS (LCC Studio)

-Processed in: LCC Studio.
-Free Edition supports single-scene generation and .lcc export.
-Premium ($2,500/year) adds Map Fusion, Aerial-Ground Fusion, Aerial Reconstruction, HD Enhancement, and Spatial Recognition, plus exports .lcc2, .ply, .usd, .usdz, and 3D Tiles.
+Cost: Free generates models; Premium ($2,500/year) adds Map Fusion, Aerial-Ground Fusion, Aerial Reconstruction, HD Enhancement, and Spatial Recognition

 Devices: L2 Pro, K2, and PortalCam

-Use for: Client walkthroughs, stakeholder presentations, virtual tours, visual documentation
+Use for: Client walkthroughs, presentations, virtual tours, visual documentation

 PortalCam produces 3DGS only.
-It has no connection to LixelStudio and cannot produce point clouds under any settings or workflow.
-If your project requires measured deliverables, PortalCam data cannot serve that need.
-You need an L2 Pro or K2.
+It cannot produce point clouds under any workflow.
+If the project needs measured deliverables, use an L2 Pro or K2.

 K2 has reduced LCC Studio capability.
-K2 supports Single Model reconstruction and Spatial Recognition.
-Map Fusion, Aerial-Ground Fusion, Aerial Reconstruction, and HD Enhancement are not supported for K2 data.
-Maximum K2 single-scene capture for LCC Studio is 90 minutes.
-For multi-segment 3DGS projects, use the L2 Pro.
+K2 supports Single Model reconstruction and Spatial Recognition, capped at 90 minutes per scene.
+Map Fusion, Aerial-Ground Fusion, Aerial Reconstruction, and HD Enhancement are not supported for K2.
+For multi-segment 3DGS, use the L2 Pro.

 Software Pairings at a Glance